How is Outlook Therapeutics Inc.'s (NASDAQ: OTLK) stock expected to perform amid current market woes? - The Dwinnex

 Earnings Estimates

-Its stock is currently analyzed by 2 different market analysts.
+The company has 2 analysts who recommend its stock at the moment.
 On average, analysts expect EPS of $-0.07 for the current quarter, with a high estimate of $-0.07 and a low estimate of $-0.08, while EPS last year was $-0.07.
 The consensus estimate for the next quarter is $-0.07, with high estimates of $-0.07 and low estimates of $-0.08.

 Analysts are recommending an EPS of between $-0.31 and $-0.34 for the fiscal current year, implying an average EPS of $-0.33.
 EPS for the following year is $-0.16, with 3 analysts recommending between $-0.05 and $-0.23.